A Christmas Album (Barbra Streisand album): Critical reception

 Reviewing the album for AllMusic, William Ruhlman gave it a retrospective four and a half (out of five) stars and called it "a timeless classic", stating that "If Simply Streisand ... indicated that Streisand was overly reverent when it came to standards, reverence was no problem with seasonal fare."

 Commercial performance

 On Billboard magazine's special year-end weekly Christmas Albums chart, A Christmas Album spent all five weeks that the chart was published in late 1967 at No. 1, making it the best-selling holiday album of 1967 in the U.S. The album charted for the first time on Billboards weekly Billboard 200 album sales chart in December 1981, peaking at position No. 108 during a five-week chart run.
 On May 5, 1999, A Christmas Album was certified Quintuple Platinum by the Recording Industry Association of America for shipments of five million copies in the United States.

 For the week ending November 24, 2012, the album re-entered the Billboard 200 chart at No. 195 and climbed to No. 183 the following week.
-It has also reached No. 38 on the Billboard Top Pop Catalog Albums chart.
+It also reached No. 38 on the Billboard Top Pop Catalog Albums chart.

-For the week ending January 6, 2012 the album re-entered the Billboard Holiday Album Sales chart at No. 46 and climbed to No. 31 the following week.